-WHO are troubled with sick headache, pain in the sale, breast, and lack, less of appetite, flatulenes, lowers of spries, palpetation of the heart, faintaffections, ug theen at the chest, nausea, vomiting, the stampeh, flushings of heat, and chilinot discuss of the necess, and organs of digestion, Ac. &c., the ac who may be thus officied, should and . exect to prome Dr. Harlich's Compound Strengthening Toxie and German Aperient Pells. which to warranted to give municipale reticl.
-Thou-ands do we almost daily behold, whose countop nees and pole consciated cheeks bear occular waters to sickness and affliction.
-Could the e persons be persuaded to use this invaluable mediine, they would soon find their weak and debilitated fregas strengtheneo, their minds composed, in all pain, and distress driven from the system, when the indy will again tonew its lost vigor, and Jut on a new life," and death for a white he debehold their near relatives and dear friends, smatched as it by magic from that fatal dest over Deathye who are laboring under disease let not another day or night pass without procuring this medicine, as it will in a majority of cases effect a permanant cute.
-Remember delays ore dangerous; and if glistese is neglected, he ravages will doubly in-
+WHO are troubled with sick headache, pain in the ride, breast, and back loss of appetite, flatulen-Ty, lowness of spirits, palpitation of the heart, faintrngs or giddiness, sickness at the stomach, bilious affections, tightness at the chest, nausea, vomiting, moire in the stomach, flushings of heat, and chillsness, diseases of the nerves, and organs of digestion.
+Sec.
+Sec., thes who may be thus officied, should the greet to procure Dr. Hartich's Compound Strengthening Tonie and German Aperient Pills. which are warranted to give immediate relief.
+Thousands do we almost daily behold, whose countenances and prio emaciated cheeks bear occular witness to sickness and affliction.
+Could those persons be persuaded to use this invaluable medicine, they would soon find their weak and debilitated frames strenghtened, their minds composed. and all pain, and distress driven from the system, when the body will again renew its lost vigor, and jut on a "new life," and death for a while be deprived of its prey.
+What heart but fices glad to behold their near relatives and dear friends, snatched as if by magic from that fatal dest over Deathwe who are laboring under disease let not another day or night pass without procuring this medicine, as it will in a majority of cases effect a permanant cure.
+Remember delays are dangerous; and if discase is neglected, its ravages will doubly in-

-T) Principle Office for the United States.
-No. 19, NORTH EIGHTH street, where recommendations of handreds of persons may be seen, all of which have been cured or benefitted by the mid.cine.
+Principle Office for the United States, No. 19, NOPTH EIGHTH street, where reccommendations of hundleds of persons may be seen, all of which have been cared or benefitted by the

 HENRY YOXTHEIMER.
 October 24, 1840.

-SICKNESS
+Agent.

+SICKNESS,

-THERE are many persons that we daily behold, whose count nances a. d frail limbs denote afflichate which we find has principally originated from to the or proper remadies at the commencement of sakness.
-At first the patient complains of bile on the stomach at ended with eickness, contineness, &c., he ver cos to procure proper medicine; at lench he complaine of pain in the side and a omach with s or cructum as; his appetite becomes impaired, his rest trouble-one, his mind toressed, and all things around him appear not in their proper station.
-He said reglects himself, when in all probability the disease may at leath be so fast scated, that no medical aid will replace him again.
-At the first attack of sickness there should be "no time lost" in procuring Dr Harlich's compound STRENGTH-ENING APERCENT PILLS, which immediately removes bite from the stomach, obviate custiveness, remove disorders in the head invigorate the mild, strengthen the body, improve the memory, and enfixen the imagina ion; thus restoring the body again to its proper functions.
+THERE are many persons that we daily behold, whose countenences and frail limbs denote offlictions which we find has principally originated from reglect of proper remadies at the commencement of he neglects to procure proper medicine; at lenth he complains of para in the sale and stomach with sour cruciations; his appetite becomes impaired, rest troublecome, his mind harasted, and all usings asound him appear not in their proper station.
+He still negicets himself, when in all probability the disease may at lenth be so fast seated, that no medical aid will replace him again.
+At the first attack of sickness there should be "no time lost" in procuring Dr Harlich's compactor strength-ENING APERIENT PILLS, which immediately removes bile from the stomach, obviate costiveness. remove disorders in the head invigorate the mind, strengthen the body, improve the memory, and enliven the imagination; thus restoring the body again to its proper functions.
 Principle Office, No. 19, NORTH EIGHTH street, Philadelphia.
 HENRY YOXTHEIMER.

-October 24, 1840,
+October 24, 1840.